What safety measures are in place at The Park?

 Some of the many benefits of climbing at our adventure park is being outdoors in nature, participating in a healthy, sustainable exercise.
-TreeRunner Parks provide a break from social media and cell phones in a fresh.
-According to the EPA – an outdoor air environment that has 2 to 5 times less air pollution than indoor activities.
+TreeRunner Parks provide a break from social media and cell phones in a fresh, outdoor air environment that has 2 to 5 times less air pollution than indoor activities, according to the EPA.

 Close-toed athletic type footwear is required.
 We recommend dressing for the weather.
 In warmer temperatures, we recommend loose-fitting clothing that fits under the harness to prevent any uncomfortable rubbing.
 In cooler temperatures, layers are best.
 It may be chilly when you start but you will warm up as you climb.
 We do climb in the rain so bring your rain gear!
 For safety reasons, long hair must be tied back.
 Please leave any scarves, capes, or dangling jewelry at home.

 As little as you can!
 But don’t forget your mask and gloves!
 We require all guests to bring their own or purchase ours for $4.50.
 Garden gloves work perfectly!